Traveling to Northern Germany and want to take a self-guided Beatles Hamburg tour?

 While it was must-stop for many major artists of the time (The Beatles shared the bill with artists such as Gerry & the Pacemakers, Jerry Lee Lewis and Little Richard), The Star Club’s heyday was short-lived.
 By 1969, after a few years of Fascher being in prison for assault, the venue’s finances were in trouble and it closed its doors.

 While the building later burned down, there is still a small gravestone-like memorial at the site dedicated to The Star Club.

 Stop #6 The Bambi Kino (33 Paul-Roosen Strasse)

 The first steady address the Beatles had in Hamburg was the Bambi Kino – a cinema just around the corner from the Indra Club that showed pornography and westerns.
 With no window or heating at the Bambi, The Beatles were roughing it.

 “We lived backstage in the Bambi Kino, next to the toilets, and you could always smell them.
 The room had been an old storeroom, and there were just concrete walls and nothing else.
 No heat, no wallpaper, not a lick of paint; and two sets of bunk beds, with not very much covers— Union Jack flags—we were frozen.” – Paul McCartney

 Today, the Bambi Kino is no longer a cinema, but a private residence.
 However, the current owners have hung plaques paying ode to its famous former inhabitants.

-While it is a traditional market, the Fischmarkt in Hamburg is also the place where all the partiers go after a rowdy night on the Reeperbahn.
+A traditional market, the Fischmarkt in Hamburg where all the partiers go after a rowdy night on the Reeperbahn.
 This practice rings just as true today as it did back in the early 60’s when The Beatles traipsed the area.

 Sadly, Bruno wouldn’t get to live out his days being chased around many more markets, because as a final ‘fuck you’ to Koschmider, he was butchered.